apache/mynewt-site/docs/os/core_os/porting/port_bsp.md

     pkg.deps:
     - hw/mcu/mymcu/variant
 ```
-where `mymcu/variant` should be replaced with the specific MCU and variant
-used in your design.
+where `mymcu/variant` should be replaced with the specific MCU and variant used in your design.

-The following table describes additional attributes relevant to the BSP `pkg.yml` file
+The following table describes additional attributes relevant to the BSP `pkg.yml` file.

 | **Attribute** | **Description** |
 |-----------|-------------|